Skip to main content

 Enter the IdP certificate

-Paste the PEM-encoded X.509 signing certificate from your IdP.
+Paste the PEM certificate from your IdP.

 3

-Set the Entity ID
+Enter the Entity ID

 4

-Enable SAML and save
+Enable and save